 For that reason, we think that it’s a generally good idea for you to have a sense of risk-awareness and to plan your trips accordingly.
 If you’re concerned about infection, you might choose to prioritize more time outside while you’re in Tahoe than you might otherwise, and might consider take-out dining options rather than dine-in.

 Should you choose to dine in or to visit North Lake Tahoe’s taverns, lodges or other establishments, it is advisable to call ahead to get an idea of foot traffic so that you can assess whether or not you want to visit.
 Choosing off-peak times to recreate, dine or shop can be a good idea for those who are relatively risk-averse.
+Check out our COVID-19 friendly itineraries to get your creative juices flowing when planning your next visit.

 Try Out North Lake Tahoe Bingo